Iykeln/Anambra_Governorship_Election_2018_Tweets_Sentiment_Analysis/README.md

 We use the Twitter Streaming API to download tweets related to 3 keywords: ```\#anambradecides2017, \#anambraelections and \#anambradecides``` on the day of the election.
 The objective of the real-time collection was to collect only tweets about the election published on the same day.
 We based on the hypothesis that if there is a tweet about Anambra State election that same day, then that tweet could be making a reference to what the user is experiencing at the moment about the election.
 The dataset can be found [here](https://raw.githubusercontent.com/Iykeln/Anambra_Governorship_Election_2018_Tweets_Sentiment_Analysis/main/dataset/filtered_attributes_stream_Anambra.csv)

 ## Sample Codes and Results
+Exploratory data analysis for names of interest counts.
+We investigated how the political keyplayers (we are interested in) are mentioned given the collected tweets.

 ```ruby
 names = ['willie_obiano','oseloka_obaze','nwoye_tony','godwin_ezeemo','osita_chidoka']
 tweets_by_name = [originals['willie_obiano'].value_counts()[True],